 Jack does extreme biohacks… He has been known to write blog posts outside in below-freezing temperatures buck naked, inject himself with staph infections, and pack himself in ice for hours.
 This is not a normal man.
 And that’s one of the things I like about him.
 I even heard him sloshing around in the background during the interview.
 I don’t want to know what was going on the other end, although I’m guessing nakedness, an icy bathtub, and shrinkage might have been involved.

 To me, Jack’s work is especially interesting given my background in Psychological and Brain Science research back in my Dartmouth days.
 There’s actually a bit of overlap between what he’s doing and my newest book that explores the evolutionary basis of the faculty of music, “The Musical Brain.”
-(By the way, it’s FREE on Amazon until midnight!)
 And there’s a bit of a rebel in both of us, although mine might be slightly better behaved.

 Hanging out with Jack before and after our panel at PaleoFX, it’s clear that he truly cares.
 Jack answers every question and comment on his blog.
 For a busybodied brain surgeon running his own practice, that’s very cool.
 Some of his posts have over 1300 comments from loyal fans and rabid critics.